Kidney cancer diagnosis stories: the news no one wants to hear

 Me: “I wish I could tell you.”

 The conversation ended at that point because my friend realized I felt backed into a corner.
-But I walked away from that conversation realizing I was so terrified of what was going on.
+But I walked away from that conversation, realizing I was terrified of what was happening.
 And that I was not asking nearly enough questions.
 After that point, I asked my doctors a lot of questions, and I still do.

 Read more: Five funny books for cancer patients

-How to deal with random strangers with kidney cancer diagnosis stories
+How to deal with random strangers with stores about my kidney cancer diagnosis

 I remembered seeing this joke on television once, and when the opportunity presented itself, I couldn’t help myself.